julianbarg/CV/cv.md

 ---

-* Barg, J., & Zbaracki, M. J. (2022).
-Enforcing silence.
-Climate Change and the Discourse on Keystone XL. *Under review at EGOS 2023 in*
 * Barg, J., Montgomery, A.W., & Lyon, T.P.
 (2023) No End in Sight?
-A Greenwashing Review and Research Agenda. *Under review at AOM 2023 in Boston, MA*
+A Greenwashing Review and Research Agenda. *Under review at AOM 2023 in Boston, MA*.
+* Barg, J., & Zbaracki, M. J. (2023).
+Enforcing silence.
+Climate Change and the Discourse on Keystone XL. *Accepted for EGOS Colloquium in Cagliari, SWG 12.*
 * Barg, J. & Zbaracki, M. J. (2022, Oct 25).
 How do we talk about this?
 The Discourse on the Environmental Impacts of Keystone XL.
 Presented virtually at University of Helsinki.
 * Barg, J. & Zbaracki, M. J. (2022, Oct 19).
 How do we talk about this?
 The Discourse on the Environmental Impacts of Keystone XL.
 Presented at the Ivey PhD Research Series, Ivey Business School.
 * Barg, J. & Zbaracki, M. J. (2022, Jul 8).
 Knowledge, Power, and Deinstitutionalization.
 The Battle over Keystone XL.
 Presented at the 38th EGOS Colloquium, Vienna.